DukeRobotics/cv-simulation/README.md

 The simulation is setup to generate synthetic images of the gate and buoy with automatically generated bounding boxes for the RoboSub 2023 glyphs.
 The simulation occurs underwater, in a simulated swimming pool with murky water.

-When the simulation is run, the camera is moved in a circle around the gate/buoy that is parallel to the pool floor.
-Every time the camera completes a circle, its radius is decreased.
-When the circle reaches the minimum specified radius, its height is increased and the process repeats.
-This ensures that the camera captures the gate and buoy from a variety of distances and angles.

-In addition to the camera movements, the sun's position is randomized, and the gate's hue and the buoy's glyph orientations are randomized.
-This ensures that the camera captures the gate and buoy under a variety of lighting conditions, with a variety of colors for the gate, and with a variety of orientations for the buoy glyphs.
+The camera captures the gate and buoy from a variety of distances and angles.
+In addition to the camera movements, the sun's position, buoy and gate glyphs, and gate boxes are also randomized.
+This ensures that the camera captures the gate and buoy under a variety of different conditions leading to a more robust CV model.

 ## Code Overview
 The code is written in C# in the following files:
 - [CameraController.cs](/Assets/CameraController.cs): Controls the camera movements.
-- [RandomizedGateHue.cs](/Assets/RandomizedGateHue.cs): Randomizes the hue of the gate.
+- [RandomizedGateHue.cs](/Assets/RandomizeGateHue.cs): Randomizes the hue of the gate.
 - [RotateGlyphs.cs](/Assets/RotateGlyphs.cs): Randomizes the orientation of the buoy glyphs.
+- [RandomizeGateGlyphs.cs](/Assets/RandomizeGateGlyphs.cs): Randomizes the order and orientation of the gate glyphs.
+- [RandomizeBoxes.cs](/Assets/RandomizeBoxes.cs): Randomizes the order of the gate boxes.
 - [Sun.cs](/Assets/Sun.cs): Randomizes the sun's position.

 ## Dependencies